-Entry for November's Guitar Of The Month is open!
+Entry for August 2018's Guitar Of The Month contest is open to all!